codio-content/OCR_J276_1.7_Systems_Software-Utility-system-software/.guides/content/Encryption-software-fb4e.md

 - All users have both a public and a private key.
 - The public key is freely available to anyone but the private key is only known to the owner.
 - Messages encrypted by a particular public key can only be decrypted with the corresponding private key.
-- If person A wanted to send an encrypted fi le to person B, person A would encrypt it with person B’s public key.
-On receipt, person B would then decrypt the fi le with their private key.
+- If person A wanted to send an encrypted file to person B, person A would encrypt it with person B’s public key.
+On receipt, person B would then decrypt the file with their private key.